 When it comes to understanding in vitro fertilisation (IVF) treatment success rates, it can feel a little overwhelming - especially when you are faced with several percentages and fertility terminology.
 We strive to make choosing a fertility clinic as uncomplicated and seamless as possible.
 Below, you'll find a breakdown of what to consider when comparing fertility treatment success rates and what they mean.

-It is important to understand what IVF success rates actually represent.
-They indicate the percentage of treatments at each clinic that have resulted in a pregnancy or a live birth, which are often compared to the national average.
+IVF success rates represent the percentage of treatments at each clinic that result in a pregnancy or live birth.
+These figures are often compared to the national average to give a general idea of outcomes.

 While clinic expertise and quality significantly affect IVF rates, various other factors also influence the outcome.